rqlite/rqlite/DIAGNOSTICS.md

 # Status and Diagnostics API
 A status API exists, which dumps some basic diagnostic and statistical information, as well as basic information about the underlying Raft node.
-Assuming rqlite is started with default settings, rqlite status is available like so:
+Assuming the rqlite node is started with default settings, node status is available like so:

 ```bash
 curl localhost:4001/status?pretty